Hiking at Meadow Park

 - Trailhead GPS Coordinates: 35.899123, -85.088388

 Note: This is called Soldier’s Beach Trail because, during World War 2, German Prisoners of War from a camp in Crossville were used to build a recreational facility here for US Soldier’s families.
-Although it does not mention Soldier’s Beach you can learn more about the POW camp in this magazine article.
+You can learn more about the POW camp Here

 Driving Directions